If you would like even more information about the QSX / Calling Frequencies and how to make good use of them, this page is for you.

 Go up 1 kHz and call CQ again.
 Repeat calls as required and you can always return to the CF to start the loop again if you don’t have any results.
 This way you can put out prolonged calls on your working frequency (UP 1 in this case), and only occasional calls on the QSX/CF. - Using Telegram messenger to get alerts of calls spotted by the RBN

-We are working on a Telegram channel that you can join to receive alerts of calls spotted on the QSX/Calling Frequencies +/- 0.5 kHz.
-You’ll be able to see this in your web browser too but for instant alerts download Telegram.
+Join this Telegram channel if you want to receive alerts of calls spotted on the QSX/Calling Frequencies +/- 0.5 kHz.

 Further Background on the Choice of QSX Frequencies